 b.
 Empty collection chamber when the drainage makes contact to the bottom of the tube.

 c.
-Keep chest tube as straight as possible.
+Keep the chest tube as straight as possible.

 d.
 Notify the physician of drainage is greater than 70mL/hr.